 NOTES: Beginning in 2016, answer categories for those who were currently uninsured concerning the length of noncoverage were modified.
-Therefore, 2016 and 2017 estimates of "uninsured for at least part of the past year" and "uninsured for more than 1 year" may not be completely comparable with previous years.
-For more information on this change, see Technical Notes.
+Therefore, starting in 2016, estimates of "uninsured for at least part of past year" and "uninsured for more than 1 year" may not be completely comparable with previous years.
+For more information on this change, see the Technical Notes in this report.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

-SOURCE: NCHS, National Health Interview Survey, 2010-2017, Family Core component
+SOURCE: NCHS, National Health Interview Survey, 2010-2018, Family Core component.